iresbaylor/clone-comparer-script/README.md

 5. As instructed in the Moss documentation, retrieve a user ID and update the $userId parameter in the moss script.

 6. Install [PyPy](https://www.pypy.org/) for Python 3.
-Make sure the pypy executable is in your path.
+Make sure the pypy3 executable is in your path.

 7. Run init.sh to create the Python virtual environment.